 European Brown Bear - Five Sisters Zoo

+A widely dispersed bear species, the European Brown Bear is known as the Grizzly Bear in North America.
 Individuals have a broad head, long snout, and small round ears.
-Their bodies are covered in thick brown fur, with the colours varying from a yellow brown to a dark brown.
-Their front paw is approximately 16 centimetres long, whilst its back paw measures around 26 centimetres.
+Their bodies are covered in thick brown fur, with the colours varying from a very pale brown to a dark brown.
+Brown Bears have a distinctive hump across their shoulders and in some locations, a thicker collar of fur around their neck.

 Facts